Zequez/logseq-vault/pages/FLOSS.md

-- Free Libre and Open Source Software
+- Free/Libre/Open Source Software
+- FLOSS is the natural way software is on [[Archearchy]].
+-
 -
 -